Importance-Based Token Merging for Efficient Image and Video Generation: Introduction

 \section{Introduction}

-Diffusion models~\cite{ho2020denoising, song2020denoising} excel in image and video generation~\cite{rombach2022high, saharia2022photorealistic, blattmann2023stable, guo2023animatediff}.
-The rise of powerful diffusion models such as DALL-E~\cite{Ramesh2022HierarchicalTI}, Stable Diffusion (SD)~\cite{rombach2022high}, or Imagen~\cite{saharia2022photorealistic} has dramatically changed the landscape of generative AI.
-At their core, these models operate by iteratively denoising images or videos through multiple passes of a backbone network, processing a substantial number of tokens, which makes them particularly computationally intensive.
-For example, it could take up to 6 seconds to generate a single image with the Stable Diffusion model.
-A simple but powerful approach to speed up is token merging~\cite{Bolya2022TokenMY, Bolya2023TokenMF} (ToMe), which merges similar or redundant tokens before executing computationally heavy operations, such as attention, making it highly effective for generating high-resolution images or videos.
+The rise of powerful diffusion models such as DALL-E~\cite{Ramesh2022HierarchicalTI}, Stable Diffusion (SD)~\cite{rombach2022high}, or Imagen~\cite{saharia2022photorealistic} has dramatically changed the landscape of generative AI~\cite{ho2020denoising, song2020denoising,rombach2022high, saharia2022photorealistic, blattmann2023stable, guo2023animatediff}.
+At their core, these models operate by iteratively denoising through multiple passes of a backbone network, processing a substantial number of tokens, which are particularly computationally intensive.
+To reduce the computational demands, prior work~\cite{Bolya2022TokenMY, Bolya2023TokenMF, kim2024token} has explored merging similar tokens and sharing the results across member tokens.

-ToMe frameworks typically divide tokens into two sets: source (\textbf{\textit{src}}) and destination (\textbf{\textit{dst}}) where most similar tokens from the \textbf{\textit{src}} set are merged into the \textbf{\textit{dst}} set.
-Essentially, tokens in the \textit{\textbf{dst}} set function as anchors for grouping related tokens and also serve as the primary regions where computation will take place.
-Thus, token partitioning is particularly crucial to minimize performance drop and avoid image artifacts.
-To this end, ToMeSD~\cite{Bolya2023TokenMF} proposes to select a destination token randomly within each $2\times2$ region, shown to be better than both fully random sampling and other fixed-pattern methods.
-However, this selection scheme is still random in nature and does not prioritize tokens based on relevance, which potentially misallocates resources to non-essential areas, as can be seen in~\cref{fig:teaser} (a).

-To address these limitations, we propose a novel token selection method that focuses computational resources on areas of high relevance to the prompt.
-Unlike the random selection used in ToMeSD~\cite{Bolya2023TokenMF}, our approach leverages classifier-free guidance~\cite{ho2022classifier} as a targeted mechanism for token selection.
-While classifier-free guidance has been typically used as a global adjustment to emphasize prompt-relevant features, here we show that we can use it at the token level to dynamically highlight tokens carrying more essential information.
-By prioritizing token selection based on this prompt relevance, we ensure that high-information regions receive focused attention, preserving critical details and enhancing image quality.
-Further, classifier-free guidance incurs no additional computational cost and requires no modification to the architecture, thus, it can be readily used for any conditional diffusion models.
+However, such a merging process can also significantly degrade image quality, losing important details and structure.
+This typically happens when merging occurs in highly informative image regions, where critical visual details are compressed or discarded.
+One major reason is that existing methods rely on ad hoc heuristics for grouping tokens, often based on spatial proximity or fixed patterns without considering their content.
+Thus, destination tokens, where the other tokens will merge into, are chosen randomly within predefined regions, sometimes pushing important visual elements into less relevant areas.
+This leads to suboptimal resource allocation, where crucial textures, edges, or fine-grained structures are lost, while less important regions retain more detail than necessary, as can be seen in~\cref{fig:teaser} (a).
+Existing methods rarely consider token content explicitly when merging.